Microsoft Copilot

 Get Started

-• Visit copilot.microsoft.com (Copilot is designed for use in Microsoft Edge but also supports other major browsers, including Chrome, Firefox, and Safari, in both desktop and mobile formats)
+- Visit copilot.microsoft.com (Copilot is designed for use in Microsoft Edge but also supports other major browsers, including Chrome, Firefox, and Safari, in both desktop and mobile formats).
+Copilot is now embedded in the M365 page.

 Why use Microsoft Copilot with Commercial Data Protection

-There are a few key reasons why Microsoft Copilot with commercial data protection is considered better suited for organizational or enterprise use compared to consumer AI tools like ChatGPT or Google’s Gemini:
+There are a few key reasons why Microsoft Copilot with enterprise data protection is considered better suited for organizational or enterprise use compared to consumer AI tools like ChatGPT or Google’s Gemini:

 These critical features make Copilot an ideal solution for academic institutions like Penn State to safeguard sensitive data assets and intellectual property more effectively.